RetroPie/RetroPie-Docs/docs/Spinners-and-Trackballs.md

 This establishes 4 different mouse inputs which is probably more than most people will need.

 ## Mapping Specific Controls
 The following configurations can depend on your hardware setup.
 You can make adjustments as needed, especially if you have multiple inputs you are trying to configure.
-These configurations are also done in `/opt/retropie/configs/mame-advancemame/advmame-1.4.rc`.
+Note that you cannot make the mapping selections inside the MAME GUI.
+Even a properly configured mouse input may not look correct inside the MAME menus even though it works.
+To setup the proper mapping, you need to edit the configuration again in `/opt/retropie/configs/mame-advancemame/advmame-1.4.rc`.

 ### Trackball
 Since most trackball games will be emulated in AdvanceMAME using Player1, configure these lines as follows: